 Students will gain a strong foundation of the interdisciplinary nature of sport.
 Students will be able to articulate their theoretical understanding of sport from historical, philosophical, psychological and sociological perspectives.
 Students will also have opportunities in practical application learning principles of coaching and sports management.

 Students who wish to minor in Sport Studies (20 total credits) will choose four courses listed above and one of the following Leisure theory courses:

-REC115 Foundations of Recreation and Leisure Studies (4 credits)
+RSW115 Foundations of Recreation, Sport and Wellness (4 credits)

-Recreation and Leisure Studies Majors would take their normal course offerings in addition to the above requirements for the Sport Studies concentration/minor for a total 128 credits.
+Recreation, Sport and Wellness Majors would take their normal course offerings in addition to the above requirements for the Sport Studies concentration/minor for a total 128 credits.
 Students are encouraged to do their required internship/co-op in a sport setting.